zanybeyondart/ReadMeEditor/README.md

 ___

-Now when you run your program you should be able to move the box, but you'll see a very weird result where the box leaves a trail, and it looks like you're just painting you screen
+Now when you run your program you should be able to move the box, but you'll see a very weird result where the box leaves a trail, and it looks like you're just painting your screen

 ![VISUAL_REPRESENTATION]()

-Infact what we want this
+In fact what we want this

 ![VISUAL_REPRESENTATION]()

 ### mlx_clear_window() & mlx_do_sync()

-To fix the trail effect, we simply use these two functions which literally do what they say
+To fix the trial effect, we simply use these two functions which literally do what they say

-**mlx_clear_window()** : Clears the window back to nothing, just a black screen.
+**mlx_clear_window()**: Clears the window back to nothing, just a black screen.

-**mlx_do_sync()** : Syncs all the new rendered pixels that are put after rendering, like a referesh button
+**mlx_do_sync()**: Syncs all the new rendered pixels that are put after rendering, like a refresh button

 Just adding **mlx_clear_window()** before we start to render the pixels and then **mlx_do_sync()** after we finish the render should fix it for us